 There are different types of homes in the Westmount neighborhood to accommodate those individuals who prefer single-family residences, apartments, or modern condominiums.
 The median home price in the Westmount neighbourhood is $491,104.

 If there are any questions, feel free to reach out to Poetry Homes.
-As a custom home builder in Edmonton Alberta, they have extensive knowledge understanding what each neighbourhood can offer for a families wants and desires.
+If you are wanting to get more neighbourhood specific questions, feel free to reach out to Chloe or Clara from RE/MAX River city as they would be more than happy to help.
+As we are a custom home builder in Edmonton Alberta, we have extensive knowledge understanding what a neighbourhood can offer.